Click on the Main Categories above to start your adventure.

 physiological symptoms because Beta-blockers block the body's response to

-of the immune responses (Dr. Sarah Smith, personal communication).
-As mentioned
+suppression of the immune responses (Dr. Sarah Smith, personal communication).

-previously, Adrenalin enters the bloodstream whenever you face a stressful
+As mentioned previously, Adrenalin enters the bloodstream whenever you face a

-situation.
-It causes hyper-alertness, which can add to performance (as already
+stressful situation.
+It causes hyper-alertness, which can add to performance

-discussed) but if present in too great amounts can cause all the symptoms
+(as already discussed) but if present in too great amounts can cause all the

-mentioned previously with regard to performance anxiety.
-Drugs stop this from
+symptoms mentioned previously with regard to performance anxiety.
+Drugs stop

-happening.
-While it is true that drugs can be effective in the treatment of
+this from happening.
+While it is true that drugs can be effective in the

-performance anxiety, it can only ever be a short-term solution to the problem
+treatment of performance anxiety, it can only ever be a short-term solution to

-due to the addictive nature of the drugs involved - even though they are
+the problem due to the addictive nature of the drugs involved - even though

-commonly prescribed for performance anxiety.
-For the same reasons, alcohol is
+they are commonly prescribed for performance anxiety.
+For the same reasons,

 Psychologists

-strategy and emotion focused strategy (Robinson 2000) Problem focused strategy
+focused strategy and emotion focused strategy (Robinson 2000) Problem focused

-attempts to deal with those aspects of the environment that are responsible for
+strategy attempts to deal with those aspects of the environment that are

-the stress and anxiety experienced.
-(That is, dealing directly with the
+responsible for the stress and anxiety experienced.
+(That is, dealing directly

-stressful situation.)
-Emotion focused strategy attempts to change the way a
+with the stressful situation.)
+Emotion focused strategy attempts to change the

-person thinks about a stressful situation.
-Sufferers would try to deal with the
+way a person thinks about a stressful situation.
+Sufferers would try to deal

-emotional consequences of the stress rather than try to change the situation.
+with the emotional consequences of the stress rather than try to change the

-Often an active problem focused strategy is more effective in dealing with
+situation.
+Often an active problem focused strategy is more effective in

-anxiety (Robinson 2000) probably because changing the perception of the
+dealing with anxiety (Robinson 2000) probably because changing the perception

 It